HrishikeshCP/ES335-2024-assignment-4-ml-optimizers/q1/q1_subjectiveans.md

 - **Are there any particular images that the model is confused about?
 Why or why not?**<br>
   Some images had rabbits of brown color similiar to monkeys these were among the images that got mis classified.

+<h2>MLP vs VGG</h2>
+The accuracy received for MLP is lower than that of vgg models.
+VGG captures spatial features better than MLP which is important for image recognition.